Shopify/shopify-api-js/docs/reference/clients/Graphql.md

   if (error instanceof GraphqlQueryError) {
     // look at error.response for details returned from API,
     // specifically, error.response.errors[0].message
-  } else {
+    // Also, error.headers contains the headers of the response received from Shopify } else {
     // handle other errors
   }